kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

        * SSL propogation could take up to 10 minutes

 1. After logging in if you get an error **Error: redirect_uri_mismatch** this means the OAuth authorized redirect URIs does not include your domain

-  	 * The full error message will look like the following include the relevant links
+  	 * The full error message will look like the following and include the relevant links

   	   ```
   	   The redirect URI in the request, https://mykubeflow.endpoints.myproject.cloud.goog/_gcp_gatekeeper/authenticate, does not match the ones authorized for the OAuth client.